-The plan will not cover the excluded services listed above.
-Even if you receive the services at an emergency facility, the excluded services are still not covered.
+All exclusions or limitations on services are described in the Medical Benefits Chart or in the chart below.
+Even if you receive the excluded services at an emergency facility, the excluded services are still not covered and our plan will not pay for them.